Skip to content

 The main problems with toxic relationships are that they eat up your time, deplete your energy, and distract you from your life purpose.
 So, humans who grow up with unsupportive families are more likely to fail to accomplish their dreams in life because they are constantly distracted by the toxic relationships they’re involved in.

 Going through life without anyone there who has your back or whom you can safely confide in feels cruel and lonely.
 There may be a persistent desire to find people who care.
-Still, because the person unconsciously feels that they are less valuable than others, they are more likely to get involved with sociopaths, narcissists, and other people with Cluster B-type personality disorders.
+Still, because the person unconsciously thinks that they are less valuable than others, they are more likely to get involved with sociopaths, narcissists, and other people with Cluster B-type personality disorders.

 The purpose of relationships is to provide emotional and practical support, help us overcome challenges, and bring happiness and fun into our lives through shared experiences.
 Human beings are wired to benefit from connections with others.
 We are not meant to live in isolation.

-If you don’t have a loving family or you are frequently involved in relationships with others that result in your suffering, book a complementary Discovery Call here.
+If you don’t have a loving family or you are frequently involved in relationships with others that result in your suffering, book a complimentary Discovery Call here.
 I was once in your shoes, and I will help you to heal and establish a better life with healthier relationships.

 Subscribe